 Come Up With Your Goals

 Investing relies heavily on determining what your goals are for your money and then sticking to those goals.
-Consider first what you want to accomplish with your money that you’re using for investment.
+Consider first what you want to accomplish with the money that you’re using for investment.
 Once you’ve identified the goal, you can start working towards it.
 Here are some common goals others have used and then I’ll tell you what my personal goals are.

 - Saving for a major event (wedding, vacation, sweet 16, etc)